Dexatrim Caffeine Free Side Effects

 36. Singer DR, Simpson JG, Catto GR, Johnston AW "Drug hypersensitivity causing granulomatous interstitial nephritis."
 Am J Kidney Dis 11 (1988): 357-9

-Not all side effects for Dexatrim Caffeine Free may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Dexatrim Caffeine Free may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Dexatrim Caffeine Free (phenylpropanolamine)